 There are quite a few causes of seizures in dogs, from poisoning to brain tumors, and it is important to get a proper diagnosis to find out and treat the underlying cause.

 To control seizures, anticonvulsant drugs (such as phenobarbital) are often prescribed.
-However, they are not without side effects.
+But these drugs usually come with side effects.
 In particular, long-term use of phenobarbital is known to cause liver damage in dogs.

 If your dog is being treated for seizures, and you want to use some natural canine seizure remedies to complement the treatment, this page is for you!

 Please note, however, that natural remedies cannot be used to replace conventional medications, especially without consultation with a holistic vet.
-Natural canine seizure remedies, if used appropriately, can complement conventional drugs, so that the dog patient can have a reduced dosage of the drugs.
+However, if used appropriately, remedies can complement conventional drugs, so that the dog patient can have a reduced dosage of the drugs.

 There are a lot of anecdotal reports from holistic vets and dog parents that feeding epileptic dogs a natural, high-quality, protein-based, grain-free, home-cooked diet can make a difference.